Can You Use Ring Doorbell Without WiFi?

 Can Ring Doorbells Record To An NAS Or SD Card Without WiFi?

-No, Ring Doorbells do not have local storage to hard drives, NAD or SD cards and are entirely cloud dependent.
-Without internet and a WiFi signal your Ring will not be able to record video or audio.
+No, Ring Doorbells do not have local storage on hard drives, NAD, or SD cards and are entirely cloud-dependent.
+Without the internet and a WiFi signal, your Ring doorbell cameras will not be able to record video or audio.

-While the internet and/or WiFi is down you won’t be able to record or save video.
+While the internet and/or WiFi are down, you won’t be able to record or save video.
 However, whatever data you’ve already saved to the cloud will not be lost.

 Once your WiFi and/or internet connection is restored, recording and uploading, along with all the Ring’s other features, will work properly.